-If you ask a person on the street which real estate marketing ideas they would think of first, the majority would start with magazine or newspaper ads.
-Both of these advertising options are not cheap.
-Even a small magazine ad can set you back hundreds of dollars each month while bringing zero leads in return.
+If you ask a person on the street which real estate marketing ideas they would think of first, the majority would start with social network marketing or FaceBook ads.
+FB advertising options are not cheap and social media requires a lot of time.
+Google ads also can set you back hundreds or even thousands of dollars each month while bringing zero leads in return.

 Most of us are looking for ways to save money.
-And although time is money, a little time spent working on your marketing can stretch your budget even further.
-I’m not suggesting you attempt to create all of your advertising yourself, but you can pick and choose a few ideas to supplement some of your higher quality pieces.
+And although time is money, a little time spent working on your Real Estate marketing can stretch your budget even further.

 - Creative Real Estate Marketing Tips